-There are two pathways in Theatre Studies: Acting & Directing OR two of: Costume Design, Set Design, Lighting Design, Prop Design and Sound Design.
+In Theatre Studies Units 3 & 4, students undertake intensive study of at least three plays throughout the year, actively applying their skills in research, analysis, evaluation, reflection, collaboration, creativity and problem solving.
 This allows students who are interested in a practical application of drawing and art to take on the subject without having to act.
-Students will need to know how to analyse all elements of theatre, but the majority of the course allows a practical application of their passion in either Design or Acting.
+Students will need to know how to analyse all elements of theatre, but the majority of the course allows the practical application of their passion in either Design or Acting.

-Unit 3: Play script Interpretation Area of Study 1: Production Process Students will be provided with a play that they will need to analyse in order to determine various creative possibilities that reflect the intent of the playwright.
+Unit 3: Play script Interpretation

+Area of Study 1: Production Process

+Students will be provided with a play that they will need to analyse in order to determine various creative possibilities that reflect the intent of the playwright.

-Area of Study 2: Theatrical Interpretation In this area of study students explore how stagecraft can be applied across the stages of the production to interpret the theatrical possibilities of excerpts from a play script.
+Area of Study 2: Theatrical Interpretation

+In this area of study students explore how stagecraft can be applied across the stages of the production to interpret the theatrical possibilities of excerpts from a play script.

-Area of Study 3: Production Analysis Students analyse and evaluate the relationship between the written play script and its interpretation on stage.
+Area of Study 3: Production Analysis

+Students analyse and evaluate the relationship between the written play script and its interpretation on stage.
 In doing so, students study ways the interpretation on stage draws on and changes the context in the play script.